Three Days and Three Nights—

 Jesus was betrayed and killed on the very day of the Passover.
 He was crucified on the fourteenth of Aviv, the first Hebrew month of the year.
 The Passover, is the day before—and the preparation for—the Feast day, or Annual High Sabbath, which occurrs on the fifteenth of Aviv.

 This Sabbath occurs on different days of the week.
 Frequently it occurs and is observed on Thursday.
-This High-Day Sabbath will occur again on Thursday in 2020 and 2023.
+This High-Day Sabbath is on Thursday in 2020 and 2023; and fairly frequently lands on a Thursday, throughout the years of the Hebrew calendar.

 The Hebrew calendar shows that the year Jesus was crucified, the fourteenth day of Aviv, Passover, was the middle of the week, what we call Wednesday.
 Since Biblical days begin at sundown, this Passover day began at sundown Tuesday night.